keeps/dbptk-developer/README.md

 * **DPT_POSTGRESQL_USER** - PostgreSQL user that must be able to create new users and give them permissions (uses 'postgres' if not defined)
 * **DPT_POSTGRESQL_PASS** - PostgreSQL user's password (uses blank password if not defined)

 To run PostgreSQL tests, a local PostgreSQL database is required and *postgres* user or another user with permission to create new databases and users can be used.
 This user must be accessible by IP connection on localhost.
-The access can be tested with ```psql -U username -h localhost -d postgres -W```.
+The access can be tested with ```psql -U username -h 127.0.0.1 -d postgres -W```.

 To run MySQL tests, a local MySQL (or MariaDB) database is required and 'root' user or another user with permission to create new databases and users can be used.
 This user must be accessible by IP connection on localhost.
-The access can be tested with ```mysql --user="username" -p --database="mysql" --host="localhost"```.
+The access can be tested with ```mysql --user="username" -p --database="mysql" --host="127.0.0.1"```.

 ### Changing XML Schema files